Online Safety

 Online Safety at School

-We use the schools computing program Purple Mash to support the teaching of online safety throughout the school.
+We use Purple Mash to support the teaching of online safety throughout the school.
 This covers: how to use technology safely; who we can talk to if we see something uncomfortable; programmes and apps that are age appropriate; responding to spam/inappropriate messages; creating safe and strong passwords; researching and discussing reliable data and information in the world around us.

-We also have online safety assemblies which talk about which apps and programmes the children are using at home and which ones are age appropriate.
-This also provides the children with the opportunities to ask questions and find out more information about keeping safe online.
+We hold online safety assemblies where we talk about the apps and programs children use at home and discuss which ones are suitable for their age.
+These sessions give children the chance to ask questions and learn more about how to stay safe online.

 Online Safety at Home